Note

 Create a schema

-Azure Stream Analytics creates a Power BI dataset and table schema for the user if they don't already exist.
+Azure Stream Analytics creates a Power BI dataset and table schema for you if they don't already exist.
 In all other cases, the table is updated with new values.
 Currently, only one table can exist within a dataset.

 Power BI uses the first-in, first-out (FIFO) retention policy.
-Data is collected in a table until it hits 200,000 rows.
+Data is collected in a table until it reaches 200,000 rows.

 Note

-We do not recommend using multiple outputs to write to the same dataset because it can cause several issues.
-Each output tries to create the Power BI dataset independently which can result in multiple datasets with the same name.
+Don't use multiple outputs to write to the same dataset because it can cause several problems.
+Each output tries to create the Power BI dataset independently, which can result in multiple datasets with the same name.
 Additionally, if the outputs don't have consistent schemas, the dataset changes the schema on each write, which leads to too many schema change requests.
-Even if these issues are avoided, multiple outputs will be less performant than a single merged output.
+Even if you avoid these problems, multiple outputs are less performant than a single merged output.

 Convert a data type from Stream Analytics to Power BI

 Azure Stream Analytics updates the data model dynamically at runtime when the output schema changes.
-Column name changes, column type changes, and the addition or removal of columns are all tracked.
+It tracks column name changes, column type changes, and the addition or removal of columns.

 This table covers the data type conversions from Stream Analytics data types to Power BI Entity Data Model (EDM) types, if a Power BI dataset and table don't exist.